rwynn/monstache-site/src/advanced.md

 When you implement a `Filter` function the function is called immediately after reading inserts and updates from the oplog.
 You can return false from this function to completely ignore a document.
 This is different than setting `output.Drop` from the mapping function because when you set `output.Drop` to true, a delete request is issued to Elasticsearch in case the document had previously been indexed.
 By contrast, returning false from the `Filter` function causes the operation to be completely ignored and there is no corresponding delete request issued to Elasticsearch.

+!!! note
+	Under the `docker/plugin` folder there is a `build.sh` script to help you build a plugin.
+There is a README file in that directory with instructions.

 ### Javascript

 #### Transformation